tvl83/DeveloperDocumentation/src/content/ollie/start.md

 ## Welcome!

-Here, you will find alll the information you need applications or games with Sphero.
+Here, you will find all the information you need applications or games with Ollie.

 ## Feedback